chef/chef-web-docs/chef_master/source/knife.rst

    * - `knife upload </knife_upload.html>`_
      - .. tag knife_upload_summary

-       Use the ``knife upload`` subcommand to upload data to the  Chef server from the current working directory in the chef-repo.
+       Use the ``knife upload`` subcommand to upload data to the  Chef Infra Server from the current working directory in the chef-repo.
 The following types of data may be uploaded with this subcommand:

        * Cookbooks
        * Data bags